We can split the types of MVPs into two categories: high-fidelity and low-fidelity. Here’s a brief rundown of their key characteristics:

 In tandem with Lean Canvas and other agile methodologies, we also employ another approach to idea hypothesis testing at Railsware: customer development.
 It’s an effective way of connecting meaningfully with your customers and gathering user feedback.

 Depending on the nature of your product idea — its complexity, originality, etc. — you may also want to develop a prototype or proof of concept prior to an MVP.
-Taking these small steps could reduce your chances of failure as you move forward.
+Taking these small steps could reduce your chances of failure as you move forward – and even after the MVP launch.

 So, let’s discuss the objectives of high-fidelity solutions first.
 We create these types of products when we want to: